Christopher Neame

-Christopher Neame (born 12 September 1947, London) is an English actor now living in the United States.
+Christopher Neame (born 12 September 1947) is an English actor who resides in the United States.

 UK career

-Neame's UK film credits include appearances in two Hammer Horror films: Lust for a Vampire (1971) and Dracula AD 1972 (1972), as well as No Blade of Grass (1970).
+Neame's UK film credits include appearances in two Hammer Horror films: Lust for a Vampire (1971) and Dracula AD 1972 (1972).
+He also appeared in No Blade of Grass (1970).

-He is known to television viewers in the United Kingdom and abroad for a number of roles.
-He appeared in “The Rivals of Sherlock Holmes” as Sydney Wing in the episode entitled "The Secret of the Magnifique."
+He appeared in The Rivals of Sherlock Holmes as Sydney Wing in the episode entitled "The Secret of the Magnifique".
 In 1975 he played Kaiser Wilhelm II in the ITV 13-part drama series, Edward the Seventh.

-He also featured in two BBC dramas dealing with the Second World War - Lieutenant Dick Player in Colditz (1972–74).
-Neame played Flight Lieutenant John Curtis in the first season of the World War II drama, Secret Army (1977).
-In between those in the TV film A Point in Time (1973), he became one of the first male actors to appear nude on the small screen.
+He was featured in two BBC dramas dealing with the Second World War: as Lieutenant Dick Player in Colditz (1972–74), and as Flight Lieutenant John Curtis in the first season of the World War II drama, Secret Army (1977).
+In between those, in the TV film A Point in Time (1973), he appeared nude on the small screen.

 Neame played the villain Skagra in the unfinished Doctor Who serial Shada in 1979.
 He provided his voice to complete the serial using animation in 2017.
 Neame made a guest appearance in another BBC period drama When the Boat Comes In in 1981 portraying Robin Cunningham.
 In 1983, he played Mark Antony in the BBC series The Cleopatras.

-In addition, Neame produced some episodes of the 1990s drama series Soldier Soldier.